 There are many thin, light and fast ultraportables out there, but for some users the size matters more than anything else when choosing a laptop.

-This post is about the best 11-inchers and smaller options with 10-inch screens available these days in stores, and I’ll present you the best available options and the differences between them, in order to help you pick the right device for your needs and budget.
-We’ll talk about the available 12-inchers in a different post.
+This post is about the best 11-inch and smaller notebooks available these days in stores, and I’ll present you the best available options and the main differences between them, in order to help you pick the right device for your needs and budget.
+As a side note, you should also check out this post that covers in-depth the available 12-inch laptops and Windows running tablets.

-Now, in order to make your search easier, I’ve split the post into three sections:
+Now, in order to make your quest for the best small laptop easier, I’ve split the post into three sections:

 - premium 11-inchers (selling for $500 and above),